 Dennis Robert Sinnott is a consultant specialist in the music industry.
 His career began in 1970 in the trade department of the KPM group of music publishing companies in London where he specialized in the publication of classical and popular music.
 In 1972 he transferred to the copyright department and in 1974, when EMI took over the company, he was promoted to copyright manager of B. Feldman & Co.
 Ltd (within the EMI group).

 In 1976 he was promoted to Head of Copyright at EMI Music Publishing.
 This included Keith Prowse, The Peter Maurice Music Co.Ltd., Macmelodies, Ardmore & Beechwood, World Wide Copyrights, Francis Day & Hunter, Robbins, Screen Gems, Metromedia, New York Times Music, Music of the Times, Combine Music, Al Gallico Music, B. Feldman & Co.
-Ltd., and several hundred additional companies making it the largest international music publishing organization in the world.
+Ltd., and several hundred additional companies making it the largest international music publishing organization in its day.

 Dennis's responsibility was in the protection of EMI Music's properties - a repertoire of over one million works ranging from classical to rock, pop to ballad, country to reggae, opera to stage, old time musical hall, drama, film theme, background and incidental music for television, radio, cinema and modern songs of all types.
 In addition to the protection of the company's works his speciality was in licensing rights domestically and globally including synchronization, advertising, grand rights for stage musicals and all other forms of commercial publication.